Sacrifice (The Weeknd song)

-"Sacrifice" is a song by Canadian singer-songwriter the Weeknd.
+"Sacrifice" is a song by Canadian singer and songwriter the Weeknd.
 It was released on January 7, 2022, through XO and Republic Records, alongside his fifth studio album, Dawn FM, as that album's second single.
-The song was written by the Weeknd, Max Martin, Oscar Holter, Carl Nordström and Swedish House Mafia; with Kevin McCord receiving songwriting credits for the sampling of the 1981 track "I Want to Thank You", performed by Alicia Myers.
-Production was handled by the Weeknd, Martin, Holter, Swedish House Mafia and Carl Nordström.
+The song was written by the Weeknd, Max Martin, Oscar Holter, Swedish House Mafia, & Carl Nordström and produced by the former four, with Kevin McCord receiving songwriting credits for the sampling of the 1981 track "I Want to Thank You", performed by Alicia Myers.

 Background and promotion

 At the end of the Weeknd's music video for Dawn FM's lead single "Take My Breath", a snippet of "Sacrifice" is heard.
 It was released alongside its parent album on January 7, 2022, and was sent to American contemporary hit radio stations on January 11 as the second single from the album.
 In 2022, "Sacrifice" served as the official theme song for WWE's WrestleMania 38, marking the third straight year in a row that a Weeknd song served as the theme song for the annual event.
 It is also the first song from the Dawn FM album to be used as a WrestleMania theme.